taywiljoe/Project-4/README.md

 ## Questions to answer:
 1. Are males or females more likely to develop Diabetes and at what age?
 2. Does smoking increase someone's risk of developing Diabetes?
+3. Does Heart Disease increase someone's risk of developing Diabetes?
+4. Does the risk of Diabetes increase with age?
+5. Does a higher BMI increase the likelihood of Diabetes?